GSO in China, Day 3: The Great Wall

 Be safe, have fun!

-4. Judy Plucker says:
+4. Judy Plucker Avatar

 Thanks Sharon for doing the blog, we are really enjoying it and sharing it with family and co-workers.
 Very informative and photos are great!
 Can’t wait to hear the stories, take care and say hi to Kelsey!

-5. Gayle Petersen says:
+5. Gayle Petersen Avatar

 Thank you for the time and effort in doing this blog!
 It is incredible to already have a glimpse of your adventure.
 The blog makes it seem as though you guys aren’t half a world away.